In Memory of Elizabeth Howe, Salem, 1692: Contemporary

-The collection was poorly received.
+The collection received a mixed to negative reception.
 The show was held late at night at a venue far from the heart of Paris.
 Traffic was heavy, the weather was badly inclement, and the audience was forced to wait in the dark for the show to start.
-As a result, many reviewers were already irritated by the time the show began, and were not inclined to judge it kindly.
+As a result, critics were already irritated by the time the show began, and were not inclined to judge it kindly.
+Many thought McQueen had put macabre theatrics over the practicalities of design and presentation.
+The music was loud and jarring, and it was difficult to see the designs due to the dim lighting and the distance between the audience and the stage.
+A few reviewers were more positive, describing the show as a challenging but intriguing mix of theatre, romance, and narrative.